ryanmr/ryanrampersad.com/src/data/pages/made-by-ryan.md

 #### Styles

-I use [Bulma](https://bulma.io/) as the foundation for this site.
+I currently use [Bulma](https://bulma.io/) as the foundation for this site.
 It is clean and gets out of the way with no additional JavaScript requirements like jQuery.
+Bulma at this time, coupled with Gatsby, has the unfortunate downside of loading as inline styles, the bulk of Bulma.